Difference Between Data Science vs Business Intelligence

 - Choose an appropriate algorithm to prepare a model.

-- Evaluate the model for good accuracy
+- Evaluate the model for accuracy.

-- Operationalize the model
+- Operationalize the model.

-Data Science and Business Intelligence Comparison Table
+Data Science vs Business Intelligence: Comparison Table

 Basis Of Comparison | Data Science | Business Intelligence |